manubb/barbiche/README.md

 ## Template description

-### `<template>` element
+### `<template>`
 Barbiche heavily relies on the great properties of the `<template>` element.
-An essential point of Barbiche is that you can wrap any html fragment of the template in a `<template>` tag without changing the merge result.
-One day or the other, you will want to set a Barbiche attribute in-between an element and its parent: just wrap the element in a `<template>` tag and set the attribute on this tag.
+An essential point of Barbiche is that you can wrap any html fragment of the template in a `<template>` element without changing the merge result.
+One day or the other, you will want to set a Barbiche attribute between an element and its parent: just wrap the element in a `<template>` tag and set the attribute on this tag.

 ### Attributes